Radical0xEd/esp32-webserver-scanner/README.md

 # esp32-webserver-scanner

    Ive broken several ESP's over the years from soldering mistakes to freak accidents.
-These are some ways i found to still use them, also a good run for begginers.
+The Use of these is actualy great because theres no break-out boar or cables needed.
+Just an easy to chang or adapt UI just plug aESP-32  in with USB-C and go.

-Library Requirements:
+# Library Requirements:

 Ensure you have the latest AsyncTCP and ESPAsyncWebServer libraries installed in your Arduino IDE or PlatformIO environment.